Business Improvement Grant

 Contact Danielle Murray, City Planner for a pre-application meeting to discuss the project and identify the necessary permits and approvals.

 Submit a grant application form, W-9, and “before” photos of project.
 Site plans, elevations, architectural renderings, and contractor bids may also be required prior to the start of the project.

 Upon completion of the project, submit all receipts, proof of payment and “after” photos” for review.
-If all program requirements have been met, the City will reimburse the applicant up to 50% of approved costs not to exceed $10,000 per project, $2,000 per sign and $35,000 per property.
-Electric Vehicle (EV) charging stations will be reimbursed at 75% or up to $3,000 of the cost of installation and will not count towards the lifetime maximum of the program.
+If all program requirements have been met, the City will reimburse the applicant up to one-half (50%) of the approved costs with the City's share not to exceed $10,000 per project, $2,000 per sign.
+Energy efficiency improvement projects including Electric Vehicle (EV) charging stations will be reimbursed at three-quarters (75%) of their approved costs, with the City's share not to exceed $10,000 per project annually.

 Staff Contact : Danielle Murray, City Planner